Islamic Revolutionary Guard Corps Cyber Command

 The Islamic Revolutionary Guards Corps Cyber Security Command is a command of the Iranian Islamic Revolutionary Guard Corps (IRGC) responsible for cyber warfare and cyber security.
-It was founded in 2006 (1386), its command was established in 2015 (1393).
+It was founded in 2006, and its command was established in 2015.

+History

+Previously it was called "Center of Organized Crime Inspection".

 In 2022 identities of its members were hacked and leaked.
 It has conducted a number of cyber attacks against infrastructure.

-Previously it was called Center of organized crime inspection.

 They contract or "rent" hackers to breach accounts of dissidents.

-In 2009–10 protests and 2022–23 protests it asked for tips.
+In 2009–10 protests and 2022–23 protests it asked for tips to identify rioters.

 Introduction

-Its official introduction claims it is allowed on basis of Iranian Constitution article 150.
+Its official introduction claims it is allowed on basis of the Iranian Constitution Article 150.